iric-soft/km/README.rst

 Setup install:
 --------------

-If you don't use `easy_install.sh`_, before used setup.py, you need install Jellyfish with Python `bindings`_, before using setup.py.
+If you have already installed Jellyfish with Python `bindings`_, you can install km using setup.py.

 Requirements:
 -------------